2019 Stay to Stay Weekends

 Businesses small and large, from manufacturing, health care, and education to the arts, make Brattleboro the economic hub of southeastern Vermont.
-And with easy access to major cities like New York and Boston, you can get here via trains, planes and automobiles!
+Many of the region’s jobs are located here, an easy commute from nearby communities.
+Many choose “live-work” convenience of living here, and the ability to walk or bike to work in town.
+With easy access to major cities like New York and Boston, you can get here via trains, planes and automobiles!
 It’s no wonder Fodor’s named Brattleboro “One of the Best Small Towns in America.”

 HERE'S WHAT THE WEEKEND LOOKS LIKE: